-Amstelveen is a leafy, prosperous, family-oriented suburb close to Amsterdam, which has a growing population of international residents looking to live in the city.
+Amstelveen is a leafy, prosperous, family-oriented city south of Amsterdam, which has a growing population of international residents looking to live in the city.

 “I’m glad I’m living in Amstelveen; it’s greener than Amsterdam, but you still have the advantage of living next to a big city.”G.B., Latvian, Amstelveen

 Green and leafy, nestled between Amsterdam and Schiphol Airport and flanked by the huge park Amsterdamse Bos, Amstelveen is suburban and family-oriented with a middle- to up-scale feel.

 As a suburb of Amersterdam, prices are slightly cheaper than in the centre and there’s more family-style housing with gardens (80 percent built after 1960).
 There are many green areas, excellent shopping and local amenities, particularly for sporty types.
 The extra space means parking is not a problem and many homes have garages.
 Amstelveen’s population is booming, expected to reach almost 86,000 citizens by 2020.
 Some 3,000 houses are estimated to be built by 2023, with more than half on the edge of the Westwijk area.

 What does Amstelveen offer?

 Close proximity to both Schipol airport and Amsterdam make Amstelveen attractive for international companies, and high living standards appeal to a growing expat community.
 The International School of Amsterdam is based here with more than 1,000 students from over 50 countries, but pupils attending Amsterdam’s other international schools (such as the British School) often live in Amstelveen.

 Where to live in Amstelveen

 Het Oude Dorp

 ‘The Old Village’ is the historic hub of the original settlement (1278) with the Amsterdamse Bos to the west and the town centre to the east.
 There’s a mix of older detached houses, farms, terraced houses, and apartments.

 Westwijk is a relatively new area of Amstelveen, which is more modern and spacious and lined with small canals.
 The one central shopping zone in the centre of the neighbourhood preserves the feeling of a residential area.
 Larger detached family homes and villas are available here, in green and tranquil settings that offer a lot of individual privacy.
 These are premium properties, so expect to pay premium prices.